iamtrep/hubitat-dandanache/knockturn-alley-driver/README.md

 3. For each in cluster, discover attributes (e.g.: 0x0400 = SWBuildID - for cluster 0x0000)
 4. For each attribute, ask the device to send its current value
 5. If an attribute is known to be reportable, ask the device to send its current reporting configuration

+Note: If you specify a manufacturer code (optional), the spell will try to also discover attributes and commands specific to that manufacturer.
+In the generated report, manufacturer specific attributes and commands are prefixed by `0_` (e.g.: attribute `0_0043`, command `0_01`).

 Before casting the spell, have the Logs section open in order to take a peak at the chatty conversation that the driver is having with the device.
 Be patient, the discovering process will take about 1 minute to finish (depending on the number of endpoints/clusters/attributes).
 Keep your eyes on the Logs to see when the driver stops adding log entries.